 Read about Professor Lauffenburger on the BE website

-Former LGO intern at Amgen, Thousand Oaks, CA
+Former LGO intern at Amgen in Thousand Oaks, CA